Skip to main contentScroll Top

 Wat Phra Phai Luang

-Just like the What Si Sawai, you will notice 3 towers that look strangely like it.
-It's normal.
-This is also about prangs, because this temple, just like the What Si Sawai, dates back to the end of the 12th or beginning of the 13th century, before the founding of Sukhothai as capital.
+Just like Wat Si Sawai, you'll notice three towers that look strangely similar.
+That's normal.
+These are also prangs.because this temple, like Wat Si Sawai, dates back to the late 12th or early 13th century, before the founding of Sukhothai as capital.

-For if it was not yet the heart of the new kingdom in the making, it was still an important outpost of the Khmer empire.
-This temple was the center of the city before Sukhothai and doing the most important building of this period.
+For even if it wasn't yet the heart of the nascent kingdom, it was still an important outpost of the Khmer Empire.
+This temple was the center of the city before Sukhothai and by making the most important building of this period.

 prangs at wat phra phai luang sukhothai